stavrossk/MeediFier_for_MeediOS/README.md

 MediaFairy for MeediOS
 ======================

-#### MediaFairy - An intelligent Media Importing System for MeediOS.
+### MediaFairy - An intelligent Media Importing System for MeediOS.

-#### Summary
+### Summary

-MediaFairy is a multi-purpose media importer and updater plugin which aims to provide a complete solution for Meedio and MeediOS users to easily import and acquire meta-information for their media collections.
+MediaFairy is a multi-purpose entertainment media importer and updater plugin which aims to provide a complete solution for Meedio and MeediOS users to easily import and acquire meta-information for their media collections.